Peer Education in Planned Parenthood Toronto’s Health Services Clinics

 be the person your peers can turn to with sexual health questions

 Eager to learn more about sexual health?
 Want to support when others need to talk about birth control, sexually transmitted infections, pleasure, or pregnancy?

 As a peer educator, you’d talk to clients one-on-one about what STIs “a general test” tests for, the differences between using a birth control pill and a birth control injection, what’s involved in a “medical” abortion, and much more.
 You’d do pregnancy tests and get people Plan B. You’d answer questions about sexual health, pleasure and relationships.
 When there were no clients around you might photocopy factsheets or otherwise help out in the office.
 Once you were trained, you’d help train other volunteers as they started the program.

-Our next recruitment period starts in fall 2018—check back then for an application form and more info on the training dates, or email email@example.com with the subject line “Volunteer Recruitment Reminder List” if you’d like us to email you when we open the application process.
+Our next recruitment period starts in fall 2020—check back then for an application form and more info on the training dates, or you can sign up for PPT’s volunteer mailing list here to be notified when any of our programs are recruiting.